jcolag/silver-bat-01-seeking-refuge/text/10-escape.md

 We finally reach the end of the pipeline, sun filtering in.
 Our captured guards walk out first, but as soon as they're lit with sunlight, I scream out as they fall, gunned down by somebody outside.

 "No!
-Everybody get back!
+Everybody, get back!
 It's a trap," I hear myself hoarsely shouting, half panicked for not being able to get involved from this position.

 The entire group shuffles back, except for the couple of the group that have been carrying seized rifles, preparing to hold off anybody who tries to rush us.
 Another hail of bullets crosses the entrance, but thankfully doesn't hit anyone.
 Damn!
 They've had almost an entire work-day to investigate all our quick misdirection and come up with a real plan, while we were trapped with only one possible way out.
 Of *course* they're waiting for us.

-"Someone tell me we have something to help with this mess that *isn't* a spirit of adventure and righteousness!"
+"Someone, tell me we have something to help with this mess that *isn't* a spirit of adventure and righteousness!"
 I need to stop shouting.
 That can't be good for anybody.

 "Presumably, the Silver Bat itself will fly through to help, once someone realizes we're here, if we can hold out that long," Alexia explains.

 "Do we have any leftover equipment?
 I'd like to be able to hold out that long."

 "At last count, we had six rifles, one of which was out of ammo.
 There's also a smoke grenade someone scavenged from the wrecked quads, an extra explosive charge, the night-vision gear, and a couple of the oxygen tanks.
-With a little bit of time, we should be able to get one of the drones flying again, too."
+With a little time, we should be able to get one of the drones flying again, too."

 "All right.
 Get the drone working.
 I'm not sure I definitely know what to do, but the more options we have, the better.
-And speaking of options, someone untie me from this thing.
+And speaking of options, please, untie me from this thing.
 I won't be much use on the ground, granted, but I'll be less than useless if I need three people to coordinate just to move me around."

 They cut me loose and, probably entirely predictably, the second my feet touch the ground I want nothing more than to collapse and scream in pain.
 This is going to be rough, but at the very worst, only one person needs to drag me around, like this, and it's easier for me to convince them to cut their losses if it looks like it makes more sense for them to leave me behind.